open-energy-transition/pypsa-earth-status/doc/user-guide/user-guide.md

     ---

-    Description of the structure of PyPSA-Earth-Status.
+    Check out the latest features, bug fixes and improvements of PyPSA-Earth-Status.

     [:material-notebook: Structure](../release-notes.md)